jameshanlon/jameshanlon.github.io/content/thermal-survey.md

 ## Windows

-The house has uPVC double glazing throughout (installed within the last 10 years), but a main finding of the survey was the windows had several faults.
+The house has uPVC double glazing throughout (installed within the last 10 years), but a main finding of the survey was the windows had some significant thermal faults.

 ### Leaking trim

-The biggest culprit was draughts around the edges of the frames, from behind a plastic trim.
+The most obvious fault was draughts around the edges of the frames, from behind a plastic trim.
 In the left-hand images, the cold area is a draught emerging from a section of silicon sealant that had detached.